University Hospitals Plymouth NHS Trust

 This job is now closed

-MAU Tavy is looking for a highly motivated nurse who wishes to contribute to our vision of providing compassionate nursing care.
-We are seeking to recruit nurses who can make a difference with their dedication, expertise, compassion and inspiring leadership skills.
+We are looking for highly motivated registered nurses or qualified nursing associates who wish to contribute to our vision of providing compassionate nursing care and are looking to recruit nurses who can make a difference with their dedication, expertise and compassion.

 We are a proud team who are able to provide you with experience and skills which will help to enhance your future career opportunities.

-Why not come and visit the ward for an informal visit we would like to meet you and introduce you to the team.
+Why not come and visit the ward for an informal visit we would like to see you.

-You will need the qualifications of a Registered Nurse, and a willingness to undertake further training.
-MAU is a very supportive environment to develop skills for all registered staff.
+You will need the qualifications of a Registered Nurse or Nursing Associate and a willingness to undertake further training.
+Shipley is a very supportive environment to develop skills for all staff.

 Main duties of the job

 Under the direction of the Nurse-in-Charge you will co-ordinate, and deliver effective quality nursing care by assessing the needs, planning, implementing & evaluating the care for a group of patients.

 Following a period of Preceptorship (if required) take responsibility for the supervision of Health Care Assistants and other learners.